ocrmypdf/OCRmyPDF-EasyOCR/README.md

 Contributions, especially pull requests are quite welcome!

 At the moment this plugin is alpha status and missing some essential features:
-- looks like there is a race condition if multiple processes try to install a missing EasyOCR language all at once, for the first time a new language is referenced
 - Tesseract is still required for determine page skew and for orientation correction
+- EasyOCR is effectively single threaded, to eliminate race conditions